darkn3rd/script-tut/configbox/vagrant/cfengine/README.md

 Some things I noticed about CFEngine 3 so far:

  * Difficult to separate managed scripts (git or svn repo) as these are intermixed with CFEngine's configuration system in `masterfiles` directory.
-There are technqiues to help with this in CFEngine 3.7 using autorun and `def.json` (which replaces `def.cf`)
+There are techniques to help with this in CFEngine 3.7 using autorun and `def.json` (which replaces `def.cf`)
  * No built-in mechanism to select configurations based on environment, role, or hostname criteria.
 You can add this functionality through ***classes***, which is CFEngine's tagging system.

 ## Provisioning with Vagrant